RPI-SPS-org/SPSWebsite/README.md

-# ClubTemplate
+# SPS Website
-A template for RPI clubs
+A website for the RPI Society of Physics Students